Wardat-ISU/DeepLocalize/README.md

 ## Our Tool

-The simplest way to build training model is to start with the [`Sequential`] model, our tool follows the [Keras functional API](https://keras.io/getting-started/functional-api-guide), with some changes explained in the paper:
+The simplest way to build a training model is to start with the [`Sequential`] model, our tool follows the [Keras functional API](https://keras.io/getting-started/functional-api-guide), with some changes explained in the paper:

 Here is the `Sequential` model: